top of page

 5. Mobility & Stability

-• 1–2 dedicated mobility sessions weekly (think your fav Pilates or yoga sesh)
+• 1–2 dedicated mobility sessions weekly (think your favorite Pilates or yoga session).

 This allows you to train consistently without pain.